 Canna are bold, tropical-looking, herbaceous perennial plants that are summer blooming flowers and are cold hardy in much of the southern United States into USDA Hardiness Zone 7b.
-Canna have been in and out of fashion many times during their long history, and are currently rebounding in popularity from a post WWII low.
-Currently, cannas are very popular everywhere in the United States.
+Canna have been in and out of fashion many times during their long history, and are currently rebounding in popularity from a post WWII low and are currently very popular.
 In the South, we plant-em and forget-em, but north of Zone 7b, canna lily bulbs are easy to lift and store during the winter.
 We urge our readers to visit our garden during the summer and fall open house and garden dates to see our collection.
 You can also check out our web site to view our offerings.

 How to grow Canna Lily

 In their native habitat, Canna grow in shaded locations.
 However, in temperate gardens Canna need full sun.
 The more sun, the better.
 In the extreme southern US, the intense sunlight may bleach the flowers, but partial shade may help in these locations as well as in the desert Southwest, where the lower humidity and soil moisture may also cause foliar burning.
 Canna will survive in a shady site, but they will not grow as profusely and the leaves (especially red or purple) may lose their color, defeating the purpose of growing them.

 Canna prefer rich, water-retentive, well-drained soils that are high in organic matter but will do fine in a wide range of soils.
 They prefer a pH around 6.5.
 Some cultivars have been bred to grow partially submerged in shallow water as well as in saturated soils.
 In drier planting areas, at least 1-2" of water per week is needed to keep Canna looking their best.